rainingmp3/ros_arduino_bridge/README.md

 # Arduino Motor Controller

+THIS IS README FROM THE FORK'S SOURCE.
+FOR THE CHANGES CHECK CHANGES.MD

 This code turns an Arduino into a motor controller!
 It provides a simple serial interface to communicate with a high-level computer (e.g. running ROS), and generates the appropriate PWM signals for a motor driver, to drive two motors.